Categories

 Store = Tienda

-Because they’re expecting English speakers to come RV camping, they’re really understanding if your pronunciation is off or not exactly accurate – they’re happy you’re choosing their business during your visit to Baja Mexico and pleased to help.
+Because the locals are expecting English-speaking tourists to come to Baja to RV camp, they are really understanding if your pronunciation is off or not exactly accurate – they are happy you are choosing their business during your visit to Baja, Mexico, and pleased to help.

-How do you say Day & Night in Spanish?
+How do you say ‘Day’ and ‘Night’ in Spanish?

 Day = Dias (Dee-as)